awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

    + **Group name:** Enter a name for your Auto Scaling group\.
    + **Group size:** Specify the number of container instances with which your Auto Scaling group should start\.
    + **Network:** Select a VPC into which to launch your container instances\.
    + **Subnet:** Select the subnets into which to launch your container instances\.
-For a highly available cluster, we recommend that you enable all of the subnets in the Region\.
+For a highly available cluster, we recommend that you use all of the subnets in the Region to spread the instances across the Availability Zones\.

 1. On the **Configure scaling policies** step of the **Create Auto Scaling Group** wizard, choose **Use scaling policies to adjust the capacity of this group**\.